DrAnaconda/ASM/readme.md

     3. It is has simple authorization
     4. It is has super simple control panel (use swagger)

-For more minor things, please, welcome to swagger.
+For more things check swagger.
 Swagger located at www.root.com/swagger

 # Configuration